Ear Ringing After Shooting: Early Action Is Key

 Can you treat tinnitus from loud noise?

 There are some emerging treatments for tinnitus from loud noise that are promising.
-However, steroids are the only currently approved treatment for loud noise ear damage.
+However, steroids are the only currently approved medication that is sometimes used for loud noise ear damage.
 Steroids like dexamethasone or prednisone are commonly used for their anti-inflammatory properties, reducing the production of inflammatory molecules.
 Steroids can be either given as a shot, a pill, or an injection into the affected ear.

 steroid injection into the ear for ear ringing after shooting guns